 Several signs may indicate that your parent may be experiencing issues with alcohol use and may need to seek professional help.
 Among them are:

-- Expresses a desire/need to cut down on drinking but doesn't
+- Your parent expresses a desire or need to cut down on drinking but never actually does.

-- Drinking early in the morning to steady nerves
+- They may drink early in the morning to steady their nerves.

 Very often, people who struggle with abuse of alcohol may hide how much alcohol they actually use, may not be truthful with themselves or others about their use of alcohol, or even outright deny that they have a problem.
 This can be even truer when it’s a parent trying to hide their drinking from their child.